menu

 2) Havij:

 Developed by Iranian cyber experts, Havi instantly determines the database details of the target system by quickly getting through its security layers.
-Using the acquired database knowledge, Havij later builds complex queries to dive deeper into the detailed database characteristics.
+Havij later builds complex queries using the acquired database knowledge to dive deeper into the detailed database characteristics.
 Without much knowledge of SQL, security professionals can extract tables, fields, and even bigger chunks of data from the target database using Havij.

 The error-fixing feature in the tool helps you correct some of the identified vulnerabilities as well.
 Available in both open-source and licensed versions, Havij is famously known for its functionality across the data security market.